Fire Abatement

 Our “good standing” status in the Firewise Program will depend on making meaningful progress implementing the action plan and reporting on this progress annually.
 Everyone in Carmel Views can help by participating in community Firewise events, by taking action to harden their homes and improve defensible space on their properties, and by keeping track of their annual investments of time and money to reduce wildfire risks.

 Each October, Carmel Views homeowners will be asked to report their total household investment of time and money.
-Here is a simple template homeowners can use to track this information.
+Here is a simple form homeowners can use to track this information.
 (Note that the total investment for our community will be reported to Firewise.
 No individual homeowner information will be shared or reported in this process.)

 Carmel Views homeowners who have questions about Firewise can visit the National Program website here or they can contact the current Carmel Views Firewise Lead, Liz Chornesky, at CarmelViewsFirewise@gmail.com.